 Officers always need deputies to assist them.
 Some offices are required to have a Deputy who serves as a contingency officer, to be available whenever the Officer cannot attend.
 Most deputies do a specific job within the larger Office.
 These can be very flexible positions, and the sky is the limit!
 Being a Deputy is a great way to help out — and to learn the ropes, if you want to become a future Officer.

 Officers must have a paid SCA membership (blue card) and live within the geographic boundaries of the Barony.
-Officers typically serve for two years, although they may ask to extend this service for an additional two years.
 Most officers report both to the Barony’s Seneschal and to a Kingdom officer, filing monthly Baronial reports on their activities and sometimes quarterly reports with the Kingdom.

 Help Out with an Event